 Every time you apply for credit, you're giving lenders permission to see your credit report.
-And other creditors with a qualified permissible purpose — such as sending you a pre-approved credit card offer — can check your report without your permission.
-By being proactive and checking your credit report on a regular basis, you will be better prepared for negotiations with lenders and can also get early warning signs of fraud.
+By being proactive and checking your credit report on a regular basis, you will know where your credit stands and can also watch out for any indications of fraud.

 If you find an error, fill out the dispute form provided by the credit reporting agency.
 The credit reporting agency must investigate and respond to you within 30 days.
 You can get your credit report from many sources, but only the credit agencies can actually correct the data on your report.
 Contact the three major credit agencies directly: